ZacharyBournand/crave-finder/Sprint3.md

 Back End:

-Registration

-- Created a mock test that runs the user registration functionality to see if the function can run correctly.
+- Registration: Created a mock test that runs the user registration functionality to see if the function can run correctly.

-Login Test

-- Created a mock test that runs the login functionality to see if the function can run correctly.
+- Login Test: Created a mock test that runs the login functionality to see if the function can run correctly.

-Logout Test

-- Created a mock test that runs the logout functionality to see if the function can run correctly.
+- Logout Test: Created a mock test that runs the logout functionality to see if the function can run correctly.

-Search Test

-- Created a mock test that runs the search functionality to see if the function can run correctly.
+- Search Test: Created a mock test that runs the search functionality to see if the function can run correctly.

-Rating Test

-- Created a mock test that runs the rating functionality to see if the function can run correctly.
+- Rating Test: Created a mock test that runs the rating functionality to see if the function can run correctly.

 Demo Video: [https://youtu.be/3y5ngpRvWRM](https://www.youtube.com/watch?v=_PWmEu5GMlE)